elewa-academy/studying-with-specs/README.md

 # TIC TAC TOE refactor
 This series of mini-projects builds up to a [uselessly simple tictactoe board](https://elewa-academy.github.io/studying-with-specs).
 But that's fine, we're only here to learn.
+To get the most out of this lesson you should have a basic understanding of javascript functions, arrays and DOM manipulation.

 To get the most out of this lesson, we recommend you follow these steps: